bernie-skipole/indipyweb/README.md

     The host and port set here have priority over values set in the database.
     If not given, and not set in the database, 'localhost:8000' is used.
+    The database file holds user and INDI port configuration, and can be populated via browser using the 'edit' button.
-    If it does not already exist, a database file will be created in the given db folder, if not set the current working directory will be used.
+    If it does not already exist, a database file will be created in the given db folder, or if not set, the current working directory will be used.
+    A newly generated database file will contain a single default username and password 'admin' and 'password!'.
+These should be changed as soon as possible and the INDI host/port set (default localhost:7624).
-    The securecookie is 'False' by default, set it to the string 'True' to ensure remote login can only happen over https.
+    The securecookie argument is 'False' by default, if using a reverse proxy providing https connectivity, set securecookie to the string 'True' to ensure loggedin cookies can only pass over https.

 You should start by connecting with a browser, on localhost:8000 unless you have changed the port with the above command line options.